pangenome/pggb/README.md

 In preparation of a manuscript on `pggb`, we have developed a [set of example pangenome builds for a collection of diverse species](https://github.com/pangenome/pggb-paper/blob/main/workflows/AllSpecies.md#all-species).
 (These also use cross-validation against [`nucmer`](https://mummer4.github.io/) to evaluate graph quality.)

-Examples:
+Examples (`-n` is optional if sequence names follow [PanSN-spec](https://github.com/pangenome/PanSN-spec)):

-- Human, whole genome, 90 haplotypes: `pggb -p 98 -s 50k -n 90 -k 79 ...`
+- Human, whole genome, 90 haplotypes: `pggb -p 98 -s 10k -k 47 [-n 90]...`
-- 15 helicobacter genomes, 5% divergence: `pggb -n 15 -k 79`, and 15 at higher (10%) divergence `pggb -n 15 -k 19 -P asm20 ...`
+- 15 helicobacter genomes, 5% divergence: `pggb -k 47 [-n 15]`, and 15 at higher (10%) divergence `pggb -k 23 [-n 15] ...`
-- Yeast genomes, 5% divergence: `pggb`'s defaults should work well, just set `-n`.
+- Yeast genomes, 5% divergence: `pggb`'s defaults should work well.
-- Aligning 9 MHC class II assemblies from vertebrate genomes (5-10% divergence): `pggb -n 9 -k 29 ...`
+- Aligning 9 MHC class II assemblies from vertebrate genomes (5-10% divergence): `pggb -k 29 [-n 9] ...`
-- A few thousand bacterial genomes `pggb -x auto -n 2146 ...`.
+- A few thousand bacterial genomes `pggb -x auto [-n 2000] ...`.
 In general mapping sparsification (`-x auto`) is a good idea when you have many hundreds to thousands of genomes.

 `pggb` defaults to using the number of threads as logical processors on the system (the thread count given by `getconf _NPROCESSORS_ONLN`).
 Use `-t` to set an appropriate level of parallelism if you can't use all the processors on your system.